 This is the right path if you want to achieve one thing first of all.
-This would be to bring together the desired requirements from the corporate strategy and the actual opportunities to deliver results.
+This would be to match the desired requirements from the corporate strategy with the actual opportunities to deliver results.

-What to Consider When Beginning with Portfolio Management:
+What to Consider in Project Management Implementation via Project Portfolio Management:

 - Develop a process for project initiation.

 - Define criteria establishing which undertaking is to be treated as a project.

 - Define strategic drivers for prioritizing the projects in the portfolio.

 - Create a complete overview of running projects to compare them and decide on the new projects.